 Overconcentration occurs when a broker allocates all or a large portion of an investor’s money into one security, one sector, or one industry.
-This failure to diversify a portfolio increases risk of significant loss, and is not suitable for most investors’ portfolios.
+This is a high risk investment as the failure to diversify a portfolio increases risk of significant loss, and is considered an unsuitable investment for most investors.
 Diversification is a key tenet of prudent financial management and one of the main ways a broker can protect clients from extreme losses.
 If your broker engages in overconcentration, you may lose everything.

-Your Broker Has a Fiduciary Duty to Protect Your Investments
+Your Broker is in breach of Fiduciary Duty if they aren’t Protecting Your Investments

 Brokers have fiduciary duties to allocate assets in accordance with your goals, needs, and financial situation.
 These fiduciary duties require acting in your best interest, including acting within the boundaries of your accepted risk.
-Diversification is a key method of mitigating risk in your portfolio, allowing for possible sharp declines in a specific sector while potentially being safeguarded by profitable investments in other sectors.
-If your broker has over concentrated your investments in one security, one sector, or one industry, you may have a legitimate claim for stockbroker fraud and potential recourse to recover your losses.
+This means most high risk investments should not be part of your portfolio.
+If your broker doesn’t uphold their fiduciary responsibilities then they may be in Breach of Fiduciary Duty.
+Diversification is a key method of mitigating risk in our portfolio, allowing for possible sharp declines in a specific sector while potentially being safeguarded by profitable investments in other sectors.
+If your broker has practiced in the overconcentration of your investments in one security, one sector, or one industry, you may have a legitimate claim for stockbroker fraud and potential recourse to recover your losses.

 Contact Us to Help Recover Your Losses